dreammall-earth/dreammall.earth/backend/README.md

 ## Token validation

-If you use the authentik database from the zip file, link the `public.pem` in the main folder:
+If you use the authentik database from the zip file, link the `src/auth/public.pem` to the main folder:
 ```bash
 ln -s src/auth/public.pem public.pem
 ```